Skip to content

 Routine data use in evaluation: practical guidance

-Routine data use in evaluation: practical guidance On Thursday, September 24, at 11am EDT, Data for Impact hosted a one-hour webinar sharing guidance for using routine data in evaluations.
-The …
+Routine data use in evaluation: practical guidance On Thursday, September 24, 2020, Data for Impact hosted a one-hour webinar sharing guidance for using routine data in evaluations.
+The webinar was …

 Read More “Routine data use in evaluation: practical guidance”